Revisions planned for U.S. Census to reflect how Latinos, other communities of color see themselves

 Every ten years the United States undertakes the Census - a count of the country's population.
 It is mandated by the U.S. Constitution and the data is essential for apportioning seats for Congress and deciding how funds to states and local governments are distributed.

-We're learning how the U.S. Census is proposing a change to how race and ethnicity are measured.
+We're learning how the federal Office of Management and Budget, which sets the race and ethnicity standards for the US Census, is proposing a change to how these are measured.
 The intent is to better capture how millions of Americans - including Latinos - identify themselves.

 The data that's captured by the US Census informs so much of American life, ensuring that every community gets its fair share.